No arrest made in Tolono family shooting

-TOLONO — A Tolono man shot in the leg by a relative Thursday morning is recovering at Carle Foundation Hospital, Urbana.
+TOLONO — A Tolono man shot in the leg by a relative Thursday morning is recovering at Carle Foundation Hospital in Urbana.

 Champaign County sheriff’s Lt.
-Curt Apperson said no arrests have been made in the shooting, which happened at a home in the 400 block of East Washington Street in Tolono about 11 a.m.
+Curt Apperson said no arrests have been made in the shooting, which happened about 11 a.m. at a home in the 400 block of East Washington Street, Tolono.

 Deputies learned that two male family members, ages 56 and 34, were arguing and that the dispute turned violent.
 When that happened, a third relative, age 32, got a gun and shot the man who was getting the better of the older relative to end the fight.